-The preliminary programme for Scientiae 2017 – Padua is now available.
-Please find all details here.
-Registration closes 4 April!
+The definitive programme for Scientiae 2017 is now available!
+Please find it on the Padua page.

 Welcome to Scientiae: A new international research group at the nexus of Renaissance/early-modern studies and history/philosophy of science.
 The epistemological and methodological innovations of the period ca. 1450-1750 continue to be decisive for the shape of knowledge in modernity.
 Yet the early-modern innovators, by definition, worked within fields that were remote from later applications or syntheses.
 The period’s intellectual culture, therefore, offers a unique opportunity to get back behind modern ideas of knowing, dominated as they are by science and technology.
 By the same token, however, the early-modern origins or antecedents of these ideas cannot be investigated except via the discrete and internally-coherent disciplines in which they actually occurred.